Welcome to CLG, I’m Patryce Kinga Bąk, a writer, artist & Certified Holistic Health Consultant.

 There were factors that were spiritual in nature, as well as basic medical issues at play.

 This does not mean I’m grain free.
-In fact, follow me and you’ll break free of your fear of grains and fats.
+In fact, follow my recipes and you’ll break free of your fear of grains and fats.
 You’ll release weight while eating delicious, nutritious foods and expose yourself to fewer weight inducing, cell and hormone imbalancing industrial chemicals in the process.

 A holistic approach is necessary for your whole recovery.